simonsmith/webpack-example/README.md

 ## Flight

 [Flight](https://github.com/flightjs/flight) and its ecosystem of components are all written in AMD.
-In this example the examples component is written in CommonJS format and work seamlessly with the AMD components.
+In this example the component is written in CommonJS format and seamlessly requires AMD dependencies.

 ## React